Risk-Aware Reward Shaping of Reinforcement Learning Agents for Autonomous Driving: Experimental Studies

 \subsection{Test Results}

-In the test study, all trained agents were experimented on the same track separately and iterated for $100$ episodes.
+In the test study, all trained agents were experimented on the same track separately and iterated for $1000$ episodes.
 For each test episode, the initial position of the car is also randomly sampled.
 There is no limitation on the number of steps.
 Instead, a test episode ends when the cumulative reward reaches the limits $R_{\mathrm{up}}=3000$ and $R_{\mathrm{down}}=-400$ which are the same as the training process.
 For each test episode, we use $T_{\mathrm{srv}}$ and $R_{\mathrm{cum}}$ to represent the total time of the episode and the corresponding cumulative reward, respectively.
-Then, we use three scores to evaluate the test performance of the three agents trained using the default reward and the reshaped reward functions, namely the averaged episode time $\bar{T}_{\mathrm{srv}}$ over the $100$ episodes, the average cumulative reward $\bar{R}_{\mathrm{cum}}$, and the standard deviation of the cumulative reward $\sigma(R_{\mathrm{cum}})$ The test scores are presented in Table~\ref{tab: survival_time}.
+Then, we use the following three scores to evaluate the test performance of the three agents trained using the default reward and the reshaped reward functions. \begin{itemize} \item The out-of-track (o$^2$t) counts $N_{o^2t}$: the number of instants when the car drives out of the track; \item The out-of-edge (oe) counts $N_{oe}$: the number of instants when the car drives close to the edge; \item The surviving time $T_{\mathrm{srv}}$ (s): the total surviving time of the car over the $1000$ episodes. \end{itemize} The test scores of the three agents are presented in Table~\ref{tab: survival_time}.

 \linespread{1.2}

 \linespread{1}